 Specializing in small plates, meals to share, and general deliciousness, menu offerings are thoughtfully prepared and made with quality proteins like lobster, rack of lamb and a 48-ounce tomahawk ribeye you can swing around like a hammer.
 You can even order a whole hog if you’ve got 10 friends to share it with.

 Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your whole hog for the world to see, if you’re really hungry.

 Valley Brewing Company - 157 W. Adams Street

-Valley Brewing Company is Stockton's only microbrewery.
+Valley Brewing Company is the oldest Stockton microbrewery.
 The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation enough to check out what’s inside.

 Inside you’ll discover all the ingredients you need for a good time, including a beautiful wood bar, music venue for events, really good beer (more than 30 on tap!) and locally sourced, pub-style food.

 But it’s the shady patio that takes the cake, which serves as both a neighborhood hangout and a shady retreat from ordinary indoor dining.
 At night, and particularly on evenings when Valley Brewing hosts live entertainment, the garden patio really comes to life.
-Don’t miss a chance to mix and mingle at the one and only microbrewery in Stockton.
+Don’t miss a chance to mix and mingle at the one and only Valley Brewing Company.